Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

 They are capable of acquiring goods, according to their bylaws;

-They are not maintained exclusively from subsidies or donations from the state; and
+They are not sustained exclusively from subsidies or donations from the state; and

-They are authorized to carry out their activities by the relevant authority: the Inspector General of Justice for the City of Buenos Aires, or the Legal Entities Directorate in the provinces.
+They are authorized to carry out their activities by the relevant authority: the Inspector General of Justice for the City of Buenos Aires, or the competent Legal Entities in the provinces.

 A civil association can modify its objectives by changing its bylaws.

-Foundations, governed by Law No. 19,836, as amended, are non-membership organizations that satisfy the following criteria:
+Foundations, governed by Law 19,836, as amended, are non-membership organizations that satisfy the following criteria:

 Their main purpose is to provide benefits to the society or to a given group;